rui-vp-fernandes/SMACovid/2ndVersion/Wearable/HeartRate/heartRate-spec-new-template.md

-# Wearable
+# HeartRate

 ## Description

-This entity contains a harmonised description of the measurements a wearable device can deliver to a health monitoring system.
+This entity contains a harmonised description of the heart rate measurements a wearable device can deliver to a health monitoring system.

 ## Data Model